Geskywalker/starter-hugo-research-group/content/post/more-information-on-taking-part/index.md

 **Do I have to take part in the AND-PD study?**

 No, it is up to you to decide whether or not to take part.
-If you decide to take part, you will be given this information sheet to keep and you will be asked to sign a consent form.
+If you decide to take part, you will be given a information sheet to keep and you will be asked to sign a consent form.

 If you decide not to take part in this study, will not affect the standard of care you receive.

 **Will I get back any travel costs?**